11000 Broken Land Parkway, Suite 700

-Cynthia Muller is the program and portfolio officer at the W.K.
+Cynthia Muller is the director, mission investments at the W.K.
 Kellogg Foundation based out of Battle Creek, Mich.

 Prior to joining the foundation, Muller developed and managed Arabella Advisors impact investing practice where she helped foundations and individuals understand the field of impact investing; develop strategies and structure investments to accomplish their social and environmental goals.
 During her tenure she oversaw deal sourcing and structuring of investments in health, education, microfinance, housing, and green technology—both domestically and internationally.
 Muller also led several evaluations of impact investment portfolios, and she regularly presented and blogged about trends and practices within the field.

 Muller previously led strategic initiatives at Capital Impact Partners, where she developed and managed impact investments and worked on nationally focused investment funds and initiatives targeting health, food, education, energy efficiency, and economic development.
 Cynthia serves on the boards of Groundswell and Enterprise Community Loan Fund.

 Muller holds a Master of Business Administration from the Foster School of Business at the University of Washington and a bachelor’s degree in psychology from Stanford University.
 The W.K.
 Kellogg Foundation (WKKF), founded in 1930 as an independent, private foundation by breakfast cereal pioneer, Will Keith Kellogg, is among the largest philanthropic foundations in the United States.
 Guided by the belief that all children should have an equal opportunity to thrive, WKKF works with communities to create conditions for vulnerable children so they can realize their full potential in school, work and life.